Exploring the UC Berkeley Library online just got better. Learn more about our reimagined website.

 Bancroft staff are available to assist you with reference and basic research inquiries about our collections.
 You can reach us in these ways:

-Please note: Email and the web form are the best ways to reach us if you are off campus.
+Please note: Email is the best way to reach us if you are off campus.

 If you are located out of the area and need a researcher to work on your behalf, please contact staff at the email address above and we can provide a list of independent researchers who are available for hire.